 Overview Being sleepy, heavy eyelids, warm bed – before you know it, you’ve fallen asleep.
 What is this thing that can ’switch us off’ in the evening and ’switch us back on’ in the morning?
 We know what it feels like to be awake and what it is like to… Read More »Flip-Flop Switch – A Binary System Balancing Between Sleep and Wakefulness

-Overview Have you ever arrived to work on a Monday morning and realized there is one energetic coworker with bright eyes and a smile on the face?
-On the other hand, there is one latecomer always looking drowsy, eyes swollen, with a cowlick or two.
+Overview Have you ever arrived to work on a Monday morning to see that one energetic coworker with bright eyes and a smile on their face?
+On the other hand there is that latecomer always looking drowsy with eyes swollen and a cowlick or two.
 You could say there are… Read More »Chronotypes – What They Are and What You Can Do About Them

 Humans always knew about the refreshing effect that comes with sleep.
 They knew a lot about dream sleep.
 Due to the more vivid nature of dream sleep, people gave more attention to it.
 Lots of mystery surrounds dream sleep.
 However, people tend to give less attention to deep sleep.
 Our… Read More »How To Get More Deep Sleep